Tvalc/vibe-coding-office-hours/Welcome Mellyn.md

 - **PowerShell** (for scripting, syntax highlighting, and more)
 - **Prettier** or **ESLint** (for code formatting/linting)

+            ### How to Set Up Prettier, Python, and PowerShell Extensions in Windsurf

+            **1. Prettier (Code Formatter):**
+            - Open the Extensions panel.
+            - Search for "Prettier" and click **Install**.
+            - To use: Right-click your code and select **Format Document**, or use `Shift+Alt+F`.
+For auto-formatting, enable **Format On Save** in settings.
+            - To verify: Make a messy change, save the file, and check if it auto-formats.

+            **2. Python:**
+            - In Extensions, search for "Python" and install the one by Microsoft.
+            - To use: Open a `.py` file for syntax highlighting, linting, and code completion.
+You may be prompted to install additional tools (like pylint or Jupyter support).
+            - To verify: Open a Python file and check for syntax highlighting and linting squiggles.

+            **3. PowerShell:**
+            - In Extensions, search for "PowerShell" and install it.
+            - To use: Open a `.ps1` file for syntax highlighting and script support.
+You’ll get features like IntelliSense and script execution.
+            - To verify: Open a PowerShell script and check for color-coded syntax and suggestions.

-**Pro Tip:**
+            **Pro Tips:**
+            - For Prettier, you can add a `.prettierrc` file to customize formatting.
+            - For Python, select your interpreter from the Command Palette if you have multiple Python installs.
+            - For PowerShell, you can set it as your default terminal shell in Windsurf/VS Code settings.

-If you don’t see the Extensions option, make sure you’re using the latest version of Windsurf.
-Features may be updated or added over time.
+            **If you don’t see the Extensions option, make sure you’re using the latest version of Windsurf.
+Features may be updated or added over time.**

             ---

-## 5. Connecting Windsurf with Git
+## 6. Connecting Windsurf with Git

 **Why Git?**
 Git helps you track changes, collaborate, and never lose your work.